CE-Programming/toolchain/docs/static/hardware.rst

 The calculator has a USB port, of course, but the toolchain does not yet support it.
 Work on a USB driver is ongoing in the :code:`usbdrvce` branch on the toolchain.

-The :code:`sys/basicusb.h` allows you to check if the battery is currently being charged, and that's about it.
+The :ref:`sys/basicusb.h header <basicusb_h>` allows you to check if the battery is currently being charged, and that's about it.

 Protected Hardware
 ^^^^^^^^^^^^^^^^^^